JeremiahKaren/35percent.github.io/_posts/2017-03-27-traders-charter-broken-promises.md

-The Charter was referenced in the Council's final planning policy framework for the Elephant & Castle along with details of the rent subsidies.
+The Charter is an altogether impressive attempt to help the traders and is referred to  in the Council's planning policy framework for the Elephant & Castle regeneration, along with details of the rent subsidies.

 ![](/img/charterspd.png)